 Zellige square shape (hand-chiseled Moroccan tiles)

-We’re starting the list with these dreamy hand-chiseled Moroccan tiles called Zellige.
-Available in a wide range of muted tones, including sage, rust and wheat, they have a beautiful organic texture.
-Each tile is unique with irregular pits and cracks.
+With earthy materials and organic finishes being one of the top interior trends of 2021, it’s easy to see why these dreamy hand-chiseled Moroccan tiles, called Zellige, have made our list!
+Available in a wide range of muted tones, including sage, rust and wheat, each tile is unique with irregular pits and cracks.
 Brace yourself though, they cost a small fortune.

 Extra large porcelain panels